 - Strategies and plans to ensure effective labor management

 Learn more about the online Master of Public Administration degree from Anna Maria College and how its focus on management, executive leadership, and strategic planning can help even highly experienced professionals gain additional skills to earn more and make a difference for all.
-Call 877-265-3201 to speak to an admissions adviser or request more information online.
+Call 877-265-3201 to speak to a Program Manager or request more information online.